kawogi/rost-west/doc/developing/os-compatibility.md

 Needless to say that any new requirements need to work on our other platforms too, as listed below.

-### macOS

-We currently support macOS 10.14 (Mojave) or later.

-Since we do not have any macOS developer we can only do some shallow testing in CI.
-So this is subject to change basically whenever Github throws [a new version](https://github.com/actions/runner-images?tab=readme-ov-file#available-images) at us, or for other reasons.

 ## Other parts

 **Compilers**: gcc, clang